LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 Another Windows equivalent is ``del`` (short for delete).

-.. index:
+.. index:: command line; help
-   double: command line; help
+   help on command line
-   double: command line; man
+   man on Mac command line

 Help on a command: